s2465077/Sheep_Dog_Trials_Java/README.md

 - Sheep is flocking when the dog is absent and reluctance to enter pen.

 - Sheep move away from the dog as it approaches.
-Dogs and sheep do not move out of bounds.
+Dogs and sheep cannot move out of bounds.

 - When the game is over, display a "victory" message and offer the user to restart the game.